Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 #### **KeyVault**

-This interface is implemented by objects that manage a key vault file and its contents.
+This interface is implemented by objects that manage an open key vault and its contents.

 ##### Type Parameters